JupiterOne/graph-signal-sciences/docs/jupiterone.md

 ### In Signal Sciences

 1. [Add API access token](https://dashboard.signalsciences.net/corps/jupiterone/user/apitokens#add).
+   The access token generated will have the same role as the logged in user.
+The role of observer is sufficient for the ingestion of corps and users.
 2. Save the provided token in a secure location.
-You will need it as you configure Signal Sciences in JupiterOne.
+You will need it to configure Signal Sciences in JupiterOne.

 ### In JupiterOne